RIGHT FOOT FORWARD WA

 What calls you out on to the trails?
 Out in to the quiet awakening of nature.
 Is it the stillness, the reverence, and deep interconnectedness between living systems?
 Or is it the rhythm and shape of the path the trail carves out for you?

-Trail Tracing is an approach to bereavement support that integrates forest trails, hiking, basic navigation, mindfulness practice and supportive therapy with the intention to both honour one’s experience of bereavement and to collaboratively navigate experiences of grief, loss, change, or adjustment in a unique way.
+Trail Tracing is an approach to bereavement support that integrates forest trails, hiking, guided navigation, mindfulness practice and supportive therapy with the intention to both honour one’s experience of bereavement and to collaboratively navigate experiences of grief, loss, change, or adjustment in a unique way.

 The purpose of this group is to support individuals experiencing: